Aims and Scope

 Aims

-The journal is committed to promoting diversity, inclusiveness and representation of finance studies from all regions of the world.
-To this end, we particularly invite contributions from underrepresented research communities.
-This includes, but is not limited to, researchers from developing regions in the Balkans, Eastern Europe, Africa, South America and Asia.
-We encourage papers from scholars from lower socioeconomic backgrounds and those working on unconventional or neglected topics in finance.
-Our mission is not only to broaden the reach of our work and published papers, but also to challenge and diversify traditional views in the field of finance.
+The journal is committed to promoting diversity, inclusiveness, and the representation of finance research from all regions of the world.
+To this end, we particularly welcome contributions from underrepresented research communities.
+This includes, but is not limited to, researchers from developing regions in the Balkans, Eastern Europe, Africa, South America, and Asia.
+We also encourage submissions from scholars from lower socioeconomic backgrounds, as well as those working on unconventional or underexplored topics in finance.
+Our mission is not only to broaden the reach of published research but also to challenge and diversify traditional perspectives within the field of finance.

-In line with our belief in the widespread sharing of knowledge, the journal is open access.
-This means that all content is freely available to users or institutions without charge.
-Users may read, download, copy, distribute, print, search, link to, or use the full text of articles for any lawful purpose without prior permission from the publisher or author.
+In line with our commitment to the broad sharing of knowledge, the journal operates under an open-access model.
+This means that all content is freely available to users and institutions without charge.
+Users are permitted to read, download, copy, distribute, print, search, link to, or use the full text of articles for any lawful purpose without prior permission from the publisher or the author.

-The Financial Advisor accepts papers that contribute to the study of the nature of finance.
+Financial Advisor publishes papers that contribute to the understanding of finance in its broadest sense.
 The journal covers, but is not limited to, the following areas:

-Corporate Finance: capital structure, corporate governance, mergers and acquisitions, dividend policy, risk management, and other areas of corporate finance.
+Corporate Finance: capital structure, corporate governance, mergers and acquisitions, dividend policy, risk management, and related topics.

 Investments: asset pricing, portfolio management, behavioral finance, cryptocurrencies, derivatives, and alternative investments.

-Financial Markets: research on market microstructure, financial crises, market efficiency, international financial markets, and other related areas.
+Financial Markets: market microstructure, financial crises, market efficiency, international financial markets, and related areas.

-International Finance: exchange rates, foreign direct investment, international capital markets, and financial management on the international stage.
+International Finance: exchange rates, foreign direct investment, international capital markets, and global financial management.

-Financial Economics: the interaction of finance and macroeconomics, such as the role of finance in economic growth and development, financial technology and innovation, entrepreneurial and household finance,
+Financial Economics: the interaction between finance and macroeconomics, including the role of finance in economic growth and development, financial technology and innovation, as well as entrepreneurial and household finance.

-The journal publishes empirical and theoretical research, quantitative and qualitative, and review articles, including theoretical, empirical, computational, and experimental approaches.
-The journal also accepts interdisciplinary studies that intersect finance with other fields, such as economics, business, management, mathematics, ecology, law, and others.
+The journal publishes both empirical and theoretical research, employing quantitative and qualitative methodologies.
+It also welcomes review articles and studies using theoretical, empirical, computational, and experimental approaches.
+Interdisciplinary research that connects finance with fields such as economics, business, management, mathematics, ecology, law, and related disciplines is strongly encouraged.